 Discretionary housing payments are a grant assistance scheme to help people who receive Housing Benefit payments cover the shortfall in their rent, on a short term basis.

 To apply for discretionary housing payment, you must:

 - be receiving Housing Benefit or

 - be in receipt of Universal Credit with a housing cost element

 Discretionary housing payments are not payments of housing benefit and there is only a certain amount of money available each year so it's important that you make your claim as soon as possible.

 You can apply for discretionary housing payment by downloading and completing the discretionary housing payment form.
-Or you can get a form at any of our customer contact centre at the Council House, Avenue Road, Malvern, WR14 3AF.
+Alternatively, you can get a form at our customer contact centre at the Council House, Avenue Road, Malvern, WR14 3AF.

 We aim to deal with your claim within 28 days.

 Extended Housing Benefit payments (when returning to work)

 If some of your benefit entitlements come to an end because you have taken up employment, increased your hours of work or your earnings, you may be able to continue receiving Housing Benefit for an additional four week period.